Where does customer success live in your organization chart?

 Sales enablement solves that problem.

 All of the resources that your salespeople have access to are now open to your customer success team.
-Sales sheets, infographics, scripts, case studies, and every other piece of content that helps close sales is now in the hands of the people who probably have the most contact with your customers.
+Sales sheets, infographics, scripts, sales workflows, case studies, and every other piece of content that helps close sales is now in the hands of the people who probably have the most contact with your customers.

 Even if your customer success team isn’t primarily tasked with selling, this can be a big help.
 They’ll be better prepared if a customer asks them about another product or upgrading.